nyanp/kaggle-PLASTiCC/Solution Overview.md

 - snana-2007Y
 - hsiao

-sncosmo supports [a lot of sources](https://sncosmo.readthedocs.io/en/v1.6.x/source-list.html), but adding more templates didn't improve my local CV.
+sncosmo supports [a lot of sources](https://sncosmo.readthedocs.io/en/v1.6.x/source-list.html) but adding more templates didn't improve my local CV.

 I used sncosmo's built-in [lsst bandpass](https://sncosmo.readthedocs.io/en/v1.6.x/bandpass-list.html#lsst) to fit parameters.
-I tried normalized version of bandpass (because the effect of bandpass must be removed from given dataset), but it didn't work well.
+I tried the normalized version of bandpass (because the effect of bandpass must be removed from the given dataset), but it didn't work well.

 Light curve features played a critical role in my model.
-Without any of these features, my private LB score degragates from 0.86555 to 0.96573!
+Without any of these features, my private LB score degradates from 0.86555 to 0.96573!

-In the last 2 days of the competition, I noticed that my code in salt2 estimation contains bug.
+In the last 2 days of the competition, I noticed that my code in salt2 estimation contains a bug.
-I didn't have the chance to add fixed version to my model, but it would improved LB score a bit (see below).
+I didn't have the chance to add a fixed version to my model, but it would improve LB score a bit (see below).

 ![](resource/LB_scores.png)

 ### Estimated redshift
 To utilize the information from `hostgal_specz`, I trained a LightGBM regressor which predicts `hostgal_specz` and added its oof prediction as a feature.

-Below shows a difference of redshift features (10000 randomly sampled from dataset where hostgal_specz is not null).
+Below shows a difference of redshift features (10000 randomly sampled from the dataset where hostgal_specz is not null).
 We can see that estimated redshift (right) is far better than `hostgal_photoz` with the criterion of correlation with `hostgal_specz`.

 ![](resource/estimated_redshift.png)

 ### Luminosity
 It is well known that luminosity distance is an important measure for estimating the type of variable objects.
 Luminosity itself is also important intrinsic property of stars.
 Luminosity is not given in the PLAsTiCC dataset, but we can get its approximate value by calculating:

 ```